bjperson/summarize-pad/README.md

 ## How to use

-A comprehensive help is provided at the bottom of the Summarize-pad panel.
+A comprehensive help is provided inside the Summarize-pad panel.

 Of course, you must already be on a pad before clicking the bookmarklet.